FAQ

 Q: Are you accepting post-docs?

-A: We expect to have an opening for a postdoc starting in 2025.
-In general, postdocs in the lab do research in one or more of these three areas: 1. computational psychiatry – suitable applicants will have background in clinical psychology or psychiatry, and proficiency with computational modeling, 2. model-driven investigations of learning and decision making, and especially representation learning – suitable applicants will have experience with computational modeling, fMRI and clever experimental designs to test hypotheses, and 3. modeling of neural and behavioral data from rodent studies – suitable applicants will be proficient with reinforcement learning and computational modeling.
+A: The lab is now full and not searching for new postdocs.
+In general, postdocs in the lab do research in one or more of these areas: 1. computational psychiatry – suitable applicants will have background in clinical psychology or psychiatry, and proficiency with computational modeling, 2. model-driven investigations of learning and decision making, and especially latent cause inference – suitable applicants will have experience with computational modeling, behavioral studies and sometimes fMRI, and clever experimental designs to test hypotheses.

 Graduate students